pietrotedeschi/pietrotedeschi.github.io/content/publication/sciancalepore-2021-auth/index.md

 ---
-title: 'Auth-AIS: secure, flexible, and backward-compatible authentication of vessels AIS broadcasts'
+title: 'Auth-AIS: Secure, Flexible, and Backward-Compatible Authentication of Vessels AIS Broadcasts'

 # Authors
 # A YAML list of author names